Brahmarakshas: Twenty years later

 In Mumbai, a family decides to conduct a destination wedding for their daughter, Rakhi, at Kamalpura.
 Rakhi is close to her best friend Raina and easy-go-lucky flirting brother Rishabh.
 The whole family leaves for Kamalpura.

-Learning that Rakhi loves someone else, Raina and Rishabh get them married secretly.
-Sanjay kills Rakhi, and her husband, Varun.
+Learning that Rakhi loves Varun, an ordinary man, her family didn't want her to marry him, However, Raina and Rishabh get them married secretly in Kamalpura.
+Seeing Rakhi as a bride, Sanjay kills her and her husband, Varun.
 Left shattered, Rishabh and Raina decide to seek revenge from Sanjay.
 Raina and Rishabh marry in order to bring Brahmarakshas in front of them and kill him.
+However, they are only able to hurt him, and he doesn't die.

-Aparjita returns to Kamalpura.
+Thinking Brahmarakshas has died, Aparajita returns to Kamalpura.
 Raina discovers that Aparajita is Mohini's best friend who is very close to Rishabh.
-She also discovers that she is not her parents' real daughter.
-Her parents were the first couple who had been killed by Sanjay.
+She also discovers that Sanjay became Brahmarakshas because of Aparajita and also that she is not her parents' real daughter.
+Her parents were the first couple who had been killed by Sanjay after becoming Brahmarakshas.
 Raina reveals the truth to Rishabh, however he refuses to believe her.
 As Aparajita's truth is discovered, a dangerous animal kills her and she becomes another Brahmarakshas.
-Aparajita is murdered by Sanjay, who is under Mohini's control.
+An enraged Aparajita tries to kill Raina multiple times but fails.
+Later into thee story, Aparajita is murdered by Sanjay, who is under Mohini and Kanaknath's control.
+Mohini is revealed as the real antagonist who is a greedy woman after money and powers of Narsimha which she'd obtain through Narsimha stone.

-Rishabh's brother Yug learns that Mohini is Rishabh's aunt.
+Rishabh's brother Yug learns that Mohini is Rishabh's aunt and his real parents are Ashish and Sudha.
 His wife Naina discovers this but then she is tied and locked in the house basement, where Rishabh's real mother Sudha is found.
 Mohini takes Sudha to Asursthal to kill her but Raina brings her back.
 Wanting to awake Narsimha, Mohini takes Raina and Rishabh along with her.
 They discover her truth.

 Mohini loses a Narsimha stone, which breaks.
 Due to its intense light, the stone captures Rishabh into the stone.
 Mohini snatches it but is killed by Sanjay.
 While dying, she reveals to Raina about Narsimha.
 Rishabh comes out of the stone and notices changes in himself.
 Narsimha enters into his body.
 Sanjay gains more powers and kills Naina.
 Sanjay and Narsimha fight.
+Sanjay wanted the powers from Narsimha.

 As Sanjay takes the gem containing Narsimha's powers, he throws it but Raina finds it.
 She grabs the sword and stabs Sanjay who finally dies.
 Raina and Rishabh reunite.